 Google takes note of the activity on top social networks and rewards your site for participation and activity.
 At a minimum you want to be involved with Facebook, Twitter, Google Plus, and Linked In.
 The number of times you put content on those sites depends on the industry you are in, and who your audience is.

 Your presence is also noted by Google in links all across the internet that come back to your site on websites that are not controlled by you.
 Those include things like online Yellow Pages, Yelp.com, Google Places, Local.com, etc.

-We hope this didn’t get too confusing.
-Being a Denver internet marketing firm that is very thorough, we often can’t help but confuse clients who are unfamiliar with our industry.
+I hope this didn’t get too confusing.
+Being a Colorado internet marketing firm that is very thorough, I often can’t help but confuse clients who are unfamiliar with our industry.
 That is just the nature of this very intricate business.

-If nothing else we hope to have impressed upon you that things can be done the right way or many wrong ways with your market friendly web site.
+If nothing else I hope to have impressed upon you that things can be done the right way or many wrong ways with your market friendly web site.

-Call us at 303-750-6114 for a free initial consultation about getting your website ranked high on Google, Bing or Yahoo.
+Call for a free initial consultation about getting your website ranked high on Google, Bing or Yahoo.